akka/akka/akka-docs/rst/scala/typed-actors.rst

 Akka Typed Actors is an implementation of the `Active Objects <http://en.wikipedia.org/wiki/Active_object>`_ pattern.
 Essentially turning method invocations into asynchronous dispatch instead of synchronous that has been the default way since Smalltalk came out.

 Typed Actors consist of 2 "parts", a public interface and an implementation, and if you've done any work in "enterprise" Java, this will be very familiar to you.
-As with normal Actors you have an external API (the public interface instance) that will delegate methodcalls asynchronously to a private instance of the implementation.
+As with normal Actors you have an external API (the public interface instance) that will delegate method calls asynchronously to a private instance of the implementation.

 The advantage of Typed Actors vs. Actors is that with TypedActors you have a